Volume

 PersistentVolume

-) have their own life cycle.
+) have a lifecycle of their own.
 The data in these volumes is preserved when the pod is deleted.
 You can unmount a volume, for example, to move data to another pod or Managed Service for Kubernetes node.

 There are different kinds of temporary and persistent volumes, depending on the storage.
 Check out the volume types